SimeonEhrig/MyCpp/prototypes/NDindexing/README.md

 `n` is the highest dimensions and `1` the smallest.

-## transform linear index to multi dimensional index
+## transform linear index to multi dimensional index with modulo (version 1)

 The formula to calculate the multi dimensional index from a linear index is: